syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 {
 	//Get the bounds
 	Rectangle bounds = args.Bounds;
-	//Get the page number on which the deselected freetext is int pageNumber = args.PageNumber;
+	//Get the page number on which the deselected free text is int pageNumber = args.PageNumber;
 	//Get the text of the free text annotation string text = args.Text;